 The goal of Gateway Discovery Park is to provide free, equitable, and safe programming in collaboration with the community.
-A Recreation Coordinator is assigned to the park and coordinates programs, events, rentals, and festivals in the park and works out of a small office in the park.
+A recreation coordinator is assigned to the park and coordinates programs, events, rentals, and festivals.

 Urban Parks Rental and Event Manual

 Director Park and Gateway Discovery Park are positively activated plazas that have on-site staff during events and rentals to ensure our parks are fun, safe, and welcoming for all!